react-made-native-easy/react-made-native-easy.github.io/6-conventions-and-code-style/eslint.md

 A suggestion would be that we add more of auto-fixable rules as the corrections suggested by these rules can be auto fixed by the editor with eslint plugin while saving the file itself.
 This would reduce the time that a developer would spend fixing lint than writing actual code.

-We also suggest using eslint for spacing/tabs instead of `.editorconfig`.
-This way, all the configuration level stuff would be coming from a single config file. and we can use the power of eslint auto fix to lint/indent file on save.
+Also  we recommend  using eslint for spacing/tabs instead of other methods like`.editorconfig`.
+This way, all the code conventions can be configured via single utility **\(eslint\)**.
+Also, indentations and spacing can be auto fixed by the editor itself with auto fix on save.